datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 ```

 `@part1`
-If you are to tell the owner of the bikestore, the number of bikes that are going to be rented in the next hour, which of the below estimates will you use?
+If you are to tell the owner of the bikestore, the number of bikes that are going to be rented in the next hour, which of the below estimates will you choose?

 a.Random Guess {{1}}